aerobus-open-source/aerobus/paper.md

 Applied on $\mathbb{Z}$, that operation gives us modular arithmetic and all finite fields of cardinal $q$ where $q$ is a prime number (up to isomorphism).
 These fields are usually named $\mathbb{Z}/p\mathbb{Z}$.
 Applied on $\mathbb{Z}/p\mathbb{Z}[X]$, it gives finite Galois fields, meaning all finite fields of cardinal $p^n$ where $p$ is prime, see [@evariste1846memoire].

 # Software
-All types of `aerobus` have the same structure.
+All types of Aerobus have the same structure.

 An englobing type describes an algebraic structure.
 It has a nested type `val` which is always a template model describing elements of the set.